 Here are some easy ways that you can receive some financial assistance to help you raise your adoption finances!
 Click on the links to see if you are eligible.

 Families may be eligible for up to $13,400 in federal tax credit per child.
 Consult with a licensed tax preparer for more information.

 Your employer may offer adoption benefits to their employees.
-Visit the Dave Thomas Foundation for Adoption for a list of adoption-friendly employers.
+Visit the Holt Website for a list of adoption-friendly employers.

 Grants and low-interest loans are a great way to raise money for your adoption, but often, you can’t rely on them alone.
 Luckily, countless resources exist to help families offset the cost of adoption through creative and community-based projects.
 In fact, many families are able to cover more of their costs by raising money independently.
 Here are just a few DIY resources:

 Interest-free loans to adoptive families.
 No religious criteria.

 Grants awarded for professional adoption support services, such as medical consultations and pre-adoption counsel, for both non-special needs and special needs adoptions.
 Visit their website for a broad list of adoption-related medical/counseling resources.